pablojosecodes/ml-primitives/nn/README.md

 Did the coding live without reference notes to make sure I understand gradient descent from first principles- here's the livestream with me writing my thoughts as I went along on the right side of the screen.

+**Caveats**: Not optimized _at all_, just wanted to do a quick and dirty implementation/explanation live.

 [![Video](https://img.youtube.com/vi/V0uKbKsOW9I/0.jpg)](https://www.youtube.com/watch?v=V0uKbKsOW9I)